kokmalkok/Search-Location/README.md

 About [FloatingPanel](https://github.com/scenee/FloatingPanel).
 This kit give developer posibilities to use panel like in Apple Map application for some custom stuff.
 I recommend everyone who making app with a lot elements.

 ## CocoaPods
 Floating Panel is awailable through [CocoaPods](https://cocoapods.org).
-For those who want to install just paste the code below;
+For those who want to install just pass through the link.

 ## **Main Objectives:**
 1. Showing users location on map, central adress there the pin is and search bar in panel: